Health and safety inspectors protect people by making sure that risks in the workplace are properly controlled

 - the ability to use discretion and tact

-Physical fitness and agility can be important, as climbing heights and negotiating uneven surfaces and obstacles may be necessary on occasion.
-You may have to pass a medical examination.
+- a good level of physical fitness and agility as climbing heights and negotiating uneven surfaces and obstacles may be necessary on occasion

 The main employer of health and safety inspectors is the HSE, which falls within the remit of the Department for Work and Pensions (DWP).